Technigo/project-express-api/README.md

 ## The problem

 I started following the guide in the videos of the week.
-This is a topic that is not new for me, so for this week was a really nice re-study and good to remember basic stuff related with REST API and very basic endpoints with hard-code data.
+This is not new topic for me, so for this week was a really nice re-study and good to remember basic stuff related with REST API and very basic endpoints with hard-code data.
 At the end of the project I deployed it in Heroku.

 ## View it live